tolaseadegbite/small_chops_shop/README.md

 (I AM LOOKING FOR A JUNIOR ROLE GUYS)
 ## Key Features
 - Accept payment with Paystack (now owned by stripe)
-- Ngrok for webhooks testing
+- Ngrok for webhooks
+- Tests with Minitest
 - Version control with Git
 - Model, controller and integration tests with Minitest
 - File upload to aws